vivekprojects-GIT/Agentic-Ai-Ecommerce-Product-Recommendation/README.md

 - `CatalogStore` (ChromaDB) stores product text and metadata embeddings.
 - `CatalogStore.search(query, top_k)` returns the most similar products.
 - Results are strictly limited to 3 for presentation.
+- If semantic retrieval returns none, a keyword-overlap fallback surfaces exact product names from `name`, `description`, and `search_text`.

 ---